qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 For polylines and polygons the only difference would be in the rendering
-method: you would use :func:`renderPolyline` which receives a list of lines, while :func:`renderPolygon` which receives list of points on outer ring as a first parameter and a list of inner rings (or None) as a second parameter.
+method: you would use :func:`renderPolyline` which receives a list of lines, while :func:`renderPolygon` which receives a list of the points on the outer ring as a first parameter and a list of inner rings (or None) as a second parameter.

 Usually it is convenient to add a GUI for setting attributes of the symbol